raganwald/raganwald.github.com/_posts/2018-08-01-eight-queens.md

 You put header plus program into the hopper at the back, waited, and when it emerged from the reader, collected your punch cards and headed over to the large and noisy line printer.
 When the IBM 360 got around to actually running your job, it would print the results for you, and you would head over to a table to review the output and--nearly all of the time for me--find the typo or bug, update your program, and start all over again.

 You can see equipment like this in any computer museum, so I won't go into much more detail.
 Besides, the mechanics of running programs as batch jobs was not the interesting thing about the High Speed Job Stream. *The interesting thing about the High Speed Job Stream was that there was no restriction on running jobs*.
 You didn't need an account or a password.
-Nobody stood at the door asking for proof that you were an Undergrad working on an assignment.
+Nobody stood at the door asking for proof that you were an undergrad working on an assignment.

 So I'd go over there on a summer day and write software, and sometimes, I'd try to write programs to solve puzzles.